abrarahmed236/chroot-notes/README.md

 ## To-do

-* what is the difference between schroot and chroot ?
-* say i want to create three chroot directories to test three different configurations, create instructions for that
 * separate instructions for minimal setup and use case based sections
-* can you and should you run multiple sessoins of the same schroot environment ?
+  * basic usage
+  * advanced usage
 * you can start multiple sessions of the schroot environment.
   * what is the use of this ?
+* how do delete a chroot environment properly ?
+  * would it be enough to delete the `/chroot/environ_dir` directory and the config file in `/etc/schroot/chroot.d/` ? or do we need additional steps ?

 ## Installation